PERSONAGES ON THE HISTORIC PICTURE 1894

 Jessie May Rowell (b.
 1875, d.1967, m.1899 with Lingan W. Jewett) is only 19 years old on the picture.
 She is the niece of Ellen Flanders Rowell (1834-1907, m.
 1854), the wife of Thomas Henry Mayo (1826-1907), an important figure in West Stewartstown as an artist-painter; also, the Mayos are close neighbors, living across the road on Main Street.
 Jessie May lives on High Street in West Stewartstown (the street just above Washington Street) with her father Sommer Rowell (Summer), a "carpenter", and her mother Julia (Juliette).

-Three young man's names are written under the picture: Jerry Almon Terril (25), Hugh Savage (27), and Ernest Cole (25):
+Three young man's names are written under the picture: Jerry Almon Terril (25), Hugh Savage (27), and Ernest Cole (25), we do not know which picture belongs to who.
+But, we know a bit of history about each one of them:

 Hugh Savage from Thedford Mines, Québec (b.
 1867, 27 yo) is a railroad station agent for the Upper Coos Railroad in West Stewartstown.
 The railroad had been recently completed in 1887 and was essential to the economic success of region.
 Of interest, he will marry in 1896 the daughter of A.B.
-Quimby, Jenni May, living in the house across the street on the corner of Mill Street.
-Ultimately, in 1913, will return to live in Canada, more specifically in Alberta, with his wife Jennie May and three children.
+Quimby, Jennie May, living in the house across the street from Pipper's house on the corner of Mill Street.
+Hugh would likely have been a peer of the younger Pipers.
+A member of the Savage family who were early pioneers in nearby Colebrook and Stewartstown.
+Ultimately, in 1913, Hugh Savage will return to live in Canada, more specifically in Alberta, with his wife Jennie May and three children.
 More about the Quimby family in the page on West Stewartstown: the Village .

 Ernest Cole (Earnest Clinton Cole, b.
 1871) named on the picture turns out to be Thomas W Piper's brother-in-law from his first marriage with Mary Elmira Cole who died in 1894 before this picture was taken.
 Ernest would be 25 years old on the picture (He marries Miss H. J. Weeks of Canaan Dec 25, 1896).

 The three persons of the same age would be Jerry Terril, Hugh Savage, and Ernest Cole.
-There are 6 males on the pictures, but 7 names are boy's names (Tom, Lee, William, Bill, Ernest, Jerry, and Hugh).
-We see 5 females on the picture, but only 4 names are girl's names (Mary Ann, Jesse, Olive, and Ola)
+The dilemma is that we can see 6 males on the pictures, but 7 names in the caption are boy's names (Tom, Lee, William, Bill, Ernest, Jerry, and Hugh).
+We see 5 females on the picture, but only 4 names in the caption are girl's names (Mary Ann, Jesse, Olive, and Ola)

 Lee is considered a gender-neutral name, and as such could be a female, but there is very little doubt that the young boy from the picture is Lee Otis Parker, with too many facial features similar to his picture at an older age, his relation to the pipers, and close proximity.
 This assumption is also substantiated by the corresponding Lee's age.